raul23/search-ebooks/README.rst

 By default, the ``seach-ebooks`` script uses ``pdftotext`` since it is way faster than *calibre*\'s ``ebook-convert`` to convert files to ``txt``.

-The ``pdftotext``'s results are presented for two cases: with and without cache.
+The ``pdftotext``'s results are given for two cases: with and without cache.
 Cache is used to save the converted PDF files into ``txt`` so that we avoid re-converting PDF files which is a very time consuming process, specially if it is a huge document.